AstralEUD/reforger-gsm-helper/README.md

 Enter your choice: 2
 ```

-Selecting `2` will apply the first 20 mods and automatically clean the addon directory.
+Selecting `2` will apply the first 20 mods.
+You can then use option `97` to clean the addon directory if needed.

 ## 📁 Directory Structure